eeshaemaan/Walmart-Near-Real-Time-Data-Warehouse/README.md

-# Walmart Near-Real-Time Data Warehouse
+# Walmart Near-Real-Time Data Warehouse (Simulated)

-A complete Data Warehousing project that simulates near-real-time ETL using the Hybrid Join algorithm to integrate streaming transactional data with master data for advanced analytics.
+A complete Data Warehousing project that simulates near-real-time ETL using the Hybrid Join algorithm to integrate transactional data streams with master data for advanced analytics.

 ---

 ## Project Overview
-This project builds a near-real-time Data Warehouse for Walmart to process and analyze streaming transactional data efficiently.
-It simulates real-world ETL pipelines using Python and integrates data into a Star Schema for OLAP analysis.
+This project builds a simulated near-real-time Data Warehouse for Walmart to process and analyze continuously arriving transactional data.
+It demonstrates real-world ETL pipeline concepts using Python by ingesting data in chunks (to mimic streaming) and integrating it into a Star Schema for OLAP analysis.

 ---

 ## Key Objectives
-- Integrate streaming transaction data with master data
+- Simulate streaming transaction data and integrate it with master data
-- Implement Hybrid Join algorithm for efficient joins
+- Implement the Hybrid Join algorithm for efficient stream–relation joins
 - Design a Star Schema Data Warehouse
 - Enable advanced analytical queries (OLAP)